MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### Why should I migrate from PBI Workspace Collection to Power BI Embedded?

-There are new features and capabilities that are introduced in the **Power BI Embedded** solution that you can't do with **Power BI Workspace Collection**.
+Some new features and capabilities are introduced in the **Power BI Embedded** solution that you can't do with **Power BI Workspace Collection**.

 Some of the features are:

-* All the PBI data sources are supported as oppose to the two data sources that are with **Power BI Workspace Collection**).
+* All the PBI data sources are supported as opposed to the two data sources that are with **Power BI Workspace Collection**).
 * New features such as Q&A, refresh, bookmarks, embedding dashboards & tiles, and custom menus are only supported in the **Power BI Embedded** solution.
 * Capacity billing model.